DiuSST: A conceptual model of diurnal warm layers for idealized atmospheric simulations with interactive SST: Model description

 \subsection{Numerical implementation}

-To solve Eq. \eqref{eq:model-pde}, we discretize the spatial coordinate $z$ and numerically integrate the resulting system of ordinary differential equations in time (see appendix for the full equation).
+To solve Eq. \eqref{eq:model-pde}, we discretize the spatial coordinate $z$ and numerically integrate the resulting system of ordinary differential equations in time (see Appendix \ref{app:model} and \citet{borner_reykboernerdiusst_2024} for a software implementation in Python).
 Spatial derivatives are approximated by second-order accurate finite differences on a non-uniform vertical grid.
-We set the foundation depth to $z_f=\SI{-10}{m}$, where diurnal temperature variability is mostly negligible \cite{kawai_diurnal_2007}.
+We set the foundation depth to $z_f=\SI{-10}{m}$, where diurnal temperature variability is mostly negligible \citep{kawai_diurnal_2007}.
 The grid spacing is set to $\Delta z_0 = \SI{0.1}{m}$ at the sea surface and increases by a stretch factor $\epsilon \approx 1.04$ with each consecutive grid point below, such that a total of $N=40$ grid points cover the diurnal layer $z \in (z_f,0]$ (excluding the boundary point at $z_f$).
 Specifically, the depth $z_n$ of the $n$-th grid point is given by \begin{linenomath*}

 \end{linenomath*} with $\epsilon$ set such that $z_N = z_f$.

 We implement the time integration as an explicit Euler scheme, which is numerically stable if the chosen time step $\Delta t$ satisfies the Courant-Friedrichs-Lewy (CFL) condition, \begin{linenomath*}